WalletConnectFoundation/wcn/terms-of-service.md

-# WALLETCONNECT NETWORK Node Operator Commitment Agreement Terms of Service
+# WALLETCONNECT NETWORK Node Operator Terms of Use

 *(last updated 2 September 2024)*